sunfounder/pico-2w-kit/docs/source/bc_basic_circuit.rst

 Let us follow the direction of the current to build the circuit!

-1. In this circuit, we use the 3V3 pin of the Pico 2W board to power the LED.
+1. In this circuit, we use the 3V3 pin of the Pico 2 W board to power the LED.
 Use a male-to-male (M2M) jumper wire to connect it to the red power bus.
 #.
 To protect the LED, the current must pass through a 220 ohm resistor.
 Connect one end (either end) of the resistor to the red power bus, and the other end to the free row of the breadboard (row 24 in my circuit).

     .. note::